Radios I Have Known

 AM reception

 It's a very respectable performance on the part of either radio.
 The CC Pocket seemed to be slightly more sensitive at the extremes of its 520-1710 kHz reception range.
 The additional four stations received when using a narrow reception bandwidth were quite weak, but they were audible.
 Turning the display off wasn't much of a factor except for one station.
 Both radios also picked up a pesky false signal at 760 kHz, caused by the proximity of two local 50 kW stations at 810 and 860.
-A local signal at 910 covers up any image caused there, but there is no local station at 760.
+A local signal at 910 covered up any image caused there, but there was no local station at 760.

 For additional comparison, an NAD 4300 hi-fi tuner that I used for this test, which has good AM performance, too, picked up 46 stations.